jschauma/gandi-tlsa-glue/README.md

      -v		  Be verbose.
 Can be specified multiple times.

 DETAILS
-     gandi-tlsa-glue expects input files to be x509 certificates in PEM for- mat.
+     gandi-tlsa-glue expects input files to be x509 certificates in PEM format.
      For each input file, it will then extract all SANs, and for each SAN generate a TLSA record and attempt to add the record to the Gandi DNS zone for the domain the SAN is in.

      The TLSA record will be of type "3 1 1"; that is, it will specify the SHA-256 hash of the Subject Public Key of a Domain Issued Certificate.